vr-pan-junjun/vr-pan-junjun.github.io/content/authors/曲卓涵/_index.md

 ---
 # Display name
-title: ZhuoHan Qu
+title: Zhuohan Qu 曲卓涵
 # Full Name (for SEO)
-first_name: ZhuoHan
+first_name: Zhuohan
 last_name: Qu

 # Is this the primary user of the site?